ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Troubleshooting Guide.md

 ##	Frequently Asked Questions
-###	What is the minimum hardware requirement for installing SD-Core?
+###	What is the minimum hardware requirement for installing IOSMCN-Core?
 The core software requires at least 4 CPU cores and 16GB RAM memory to installation.
 ### Provide the port numbers and URL for accessing the management interface
 The application uses port number 31194 and 30950.
 It can verify using the following URLs *http://<server_ip>:<port_number >*
 ###	How to view the status of a pod?
 Take a terminal and input the command,
-*kubectl -n omec get pods*
+*kubectl -n iosmcn get pods*
 This command will return the status of pods
 ###	My pod is not responding for a long time.
 How can I restart a pod?
 Use the command
-*kubectl delete pod <pod-name> -n omec* to restart the pod again
+*kubectl delete pod <pod-name> -n iosmcn* to restart the pod again
-###	How to list all network namespaces in SD-Core installed system?
+###	How to list all network namespaces in IOSMCN-Core installed system?
 The following command lists all namespaces
 *sudo ip netns list*